Breast Cancer: Why Preventive Checks Are Critical

 - #Breast Cancer

 “People, especially women, do not want to talk about cancer.
-Unless physical symptoms appear, very few women will actually go for a screening or even talk about it,” says Dr Kanchan Kaur, Head of the Breast Clinic of the hospital.
+Unless physical symptoms appear, very few women will actually go for a screening or even talk about it.” - Dr Kanchan Kaur, Head of Medanta's Breast Clinic.

-For a lay person’s understanding, screening is evaluating an individual for any underlying cancer, even though they do not display any symptoms or signs.
+Cancer Screening, for the layperson, is the act of evaluating an individual for any underlying cancer, even though they do not display any symptoms or signs.

-“In India, a women’s health, especially in a middle-class or lower-class family is often the lowest in priority.
+“In India, a woman's health, especially in a middle-class or lower-class family is often the lowest in priority.
 In many cases, women themselves do not think their health is important.
 Quick fix remedies are used to suppress pain and any symptoms.
-A pre-emptive check for breast cancer is considered taboo even today,’ reiterates Dr Kaur; she says she will keep at it until women get proactive and take charge of their health.
+A pre-emptive check for breast cancer is considered taboo even today,’ reiterates Dr Kaur.

 For Medical News and Health Tips